 Most destinations have tours that allow twenty, thirty, or more people in a group.
-This type of tour is fine for all extroverts, but it can feel like a death sentence to those who are introvert.
+This type of tour is fine for all extroverts, but it can feel like a death sentence to those who are introverts.

-Most smaller tours only last a couple hours, and there are only a handful of people in them.
+Most smaller tours only last a couple of hours, and there are only a handful of people in them.
 This way, you can easily talk to the people around you without being too self-conscious.
 Nowadays, there are so many small tour options available, so you should be able to find one that interests you quickly.

 5. Create Exit Strategies for Everything You Do

 You may think that your small group tour will be amazing or that you will be fine if you visit a popular attraction.
 However, you should always be prepared with an exit strategy if you begin to feel overwhelmed or simply need a few minutes for a break.

 Sometimes having these strategies in place will allow you to step out of your comfort zone even further.
 Because you know you always have an out if you really can’t handle what you are doing.

 6. Always Have Your Headphones and Books or Magazines with You

 When you find yourself in a crowded area, pulling out your headphones or a good book or magazine can help immensely.
 The headphone can block out all the noise you cannot handle.
 The book or magazine can redirect your mind and allow you to think about something else than whatever is around you.

 Read also: 7 Ways To Practice Self Care While Traveling

 There is no steadfast rule that states you must move quickly each and every day you are on vacation.
 You are allowed to move at a slower pace.
 So you do not find yourself worn out and unable to do anything else for the remainder of your trip.